s155003/MACD-Crossover-Bot/README.md

 Optimizing MACD parameters using a genetic algorithm

-📊 Backtests in the paper showed a ~5% annual return boost and improved Sharpe ratio.
+📊 Backtests in alpaca markets showed a ~5% annual return boost and improved Sharpe ratio.